simoncozens/thinking-in-opentype/workbook.md

 ## Introductions

 Welcome to the workshop!
 You can find what we’re going to be covering in the goals statement above.
-In the first half of this workshop we are going to be focusing more on understanding the fundamentals of how OpenType features work and how they are processed, rather than looking at specific recipes for doing specific tasks.
+In this workshop we are going to be focusing more on understanding the fundamentals of how OpenType features work and how they are processed, rather than looking at specific recipes for doing specific tasks.
 The aim is that this will give you the tools that you need to solve your own problems in the future and that this knowledge will be transferable to more complex situations.
-In the second half of the workshop we will demonstrate this by applying these fundamentals to implementing some requirements of an Arabic font.

 OpenType programming is a big area, and we cannot cover all of it in one hour!
 In particular, there are a few important areas which we cannot talk about today: